cathiechentx/HeroElement/HeroElement-en.md

 # Proposal: Specify an element as HeroElement in web page

-[HeroElement](https://docs.google.com/document/d/1yRYfYR1DnHtgwC4HRR04ipVVhT1h5gkI6yPmKCgJkyQ/edit#) is proposed by panicker@.
+[HeroElement](https://docs.google.com/document/d/1yRYfYR1DnHtgwC4HRR04ipVVhT1h5gkI6yPmKCgJkyQ/edit#) is proposed by @panicker.
 We extend it a bit here.
 In short, HeroElement is an important element in web page which is specified by web developer.

 ## Why HeroElement?